 - Don't forget that that execution of your strategy is sequential.
-In other words, if your strategy specifies d\lambda for the all subset, but then sets nseg = 1 for the tuft section, the tuft will end up with nseg = 1 despite the fact that it needs a much finer grid according to the d\lambda criterion. - Whether you choose d\lambda or d\X, the final value of nseg will be an odd number (this preserves the node at x = 0.5). - Of these two options, d\lambda is usually preferable.
-A value of 0.1 is generally adequate.

-10. What happens if the sodium channels are blocked throughout the apical dendrites?
+In other words, if your strategy specifies d_lambda for the all subset, but then sets nseg = 1 for the tuft section, the tuft will end up with nseg = 1 even though it needs a much finer grid according to the d lambda criterion. - Whether you choose d_lambda or d_X, the final value of nseg will be an odd number (this preserves the node at x = 0.5). - Of these two options, d_lambda has a more rational basis is generally preferable. d lambda<=0.1 is usually adequate. - 10.
+What happens if the sodium channels are blocked throughout the apical dendrites?
 Use the CellBuilder to reduce apical gnabar to 0 and then run a simulation.

-Copyright © 1998-2010 by N.T.
+Copyright © 1998-2018 by N.T.
 Carnevale and M.L.
 Hines, all rights reserved.